yeahitsjan/WiredBuddy/README.md

 Open up ``Wired Buddy.xcodeproj`` in Xcode.
 Some packages will be fetched so let Xcode finish all its tasks, before you hit build!

-If you encounter *signing* issues, you could take a look into [#1 🐛 Self compiling](https://github.com/yeahitsjan/WiredBuddy/issues/1), where there is a pretty good description how to sign the application on your own.
-Current signing of the project is ``Sign to Run Locally``.
+If you encounter *signing* issues, you could take a look into [🐛 Self compiling](https://github.com/yeahitsjan/WiredBuddy/issues/1), where there is a pretty good description how to sign the application on your own.

-*With a future v1.0 the app will be downloadable via GitHub releases.*
+*With a future v0.1 the app will be downloadable via GitHub releases.*

 ### Roadmap